Rondidon/climate-impact-dashboard/README.md

-# Climate Impact Dashboard - a CO2 emission database viewer.
+# ECOTRACE - CO2 emission database viewer

 Presentation of CO2 emissions by country and company as responsive, modern web application.
 A project within the context of a case study for the IU International University.